Jaymon/Mingo/README.markdown

 # Using Mingo with Symfony 1.4

-- Move `MingoPlugin` (from `Mingo/Symfony`) into your Symfony application's plugin directory (so the final path would be something like: `Your/Symfony/Application/plugins/MingoPlugin`).
+1. Move `MingoPlugin` (from `Mingo/Symfony`) into your Symfony application's plugin directory (so the final path would be something like: `Your/Symfony/Application/plugins/MingoPlugin`).

-- Copy the rest of `Mingo/` into the `Your/Symfony/Application/plugins/MingoPlugin/lib/` directory.
-I like to put it into `Your/Symfony/Application/plugins/MingoPlugin/lib/extlib` to make it easier to update in the future.
-So the final folder structure should look something like:
+2. Copy the rest of `Mingo/` into the `Your/Symfony/Application/plugins/MingoPlugin/lib/extlib` directory.
+So the final folder structure (files not shown, but they should be there also) should look something like:

         plugins/
           MingoPlugin/